March 12, 2026 (1mo ago)

 Industry standards like PCI DSS 4.0 recommend rotating cryptographic keys at least annually, or immediately after a suspected compromise.
 For most teams, annual rotation strikes the right balance between security and operational overhead.
 Temps supports key rotation by decrypting all values with the old key and re-encrypting with the new one in a single transaction.

 Environment variable encryption isn't a nice-to-have.
 It's a baseline security control that most platforms skip.
-The 16% of breaches that start with stolen credentials (IBM, 2024) don't happen because encryption is hard — they happen because platforms don't bother implementing it by default.
+The 16% of breaches that start with stolen credentials don't happen because encryption is hard — they happen because platforms don't bother implementing it by default.

 You have two options.
 Roll your own encryption using the code examples in this guide, manage key files, handle rotation, and maintain backward compatibility.
 Or install a platform that does it for you from the first temps setup.